CyrusFTX/serum-academy/content/serum-dex/sol-wallet/_index.en.md

 ![balance](/images/articles/serum-dex/sol-wallet/balance.png?classes=shadow&width=50pc)

 Now, let’s add some SOL to our wallet.
 For this you need to click on **Receive**.
 A pop up will appear with your SOL address.
-Use this address to send SOL from an exchange.
+Use this address to send SOL from an exchange. (**Only send SOL to this address, do not send SPL tokens (e.g. SRM) to this address**)

 ![deposit-sol](/images/articles/serum-dex/sol-wallet/deposit-sol.png?classes=shadow&width=50pc)